 About This Project

-Our client wanted to develop a scheme for the Parnell Square Cultural Quarter redevelopment which would involve the whole city block.
+Dublin City Council wanted to develop a scheme for the Parnell Square Cultural Quarter redevelopment which would involve the whole city block.
 It currently consists of many old listed and non listed buildings squeezed in and around each other, with newer buildings that interact with this.
 Simply understanding the space and scale of the site was a challenge, as well as recording every feature for conservation and heritage.

 BIM was seen as key to understanding this site and delivering a more efficient, complete design.
 We provided laser scanning of the site, traditional CAD information, high quality photography and BIM models of the complete site and surrounds, with all information linked in to the same single BIM model.

 We enabled the high quality 360 degree photography taken at every laser scanner location to be incorporated into the model at the same locations.
 A single click can bring up the bubble views of the imagery enabling panning and zooming of the relevant space to view high quality imagery of the space.
 This enables quicker gathering of information from a single source in one model space.